symfony/symfony-docs/frontend/asset_mapper.rst

     {% endblock %}

 If you'd rather download the CSS file and include it locally, you can do that.
-For example, you could download it to ``assets/vendor/bootstrap.min.css`` and then include it with:
+For example, you could manually download, save it to ``assets/vendor/bootstrap.min.css`` and then include it with:

 .. code-block:: html+twig